hackaninstant/Servo-Shutter/README.md

 - CLK: Pin D7 on Nano
 - DT: Pin D8 on Nano
 - SW: Pin 02 on Nano

+Separate power supplies for servo/arduino is the easiest way to deal with servo noise and the arduino.
+If you are successful in using a capacitor to reduce erratic arduino behaviour, please share that info here.
+(I tried a 330mF from servo VCC to gnd and it didn't help)

 This project uses the SSD1306ASCII.h library for the display since graphics aren't needed and the libraries are smaller.
 The code is easily configurable to different pin layouts and servo angle defaults and is documented for modification.
 The TLP127 was selected since it can handle 300v which some older electronic flashes use for flash sync.
 The TLP127 lets enough current through for an electronic flash, but would need an additional transistor to let enough current through for a flashbulb.